JianLoong/blog/content/blog/october-2019/tsp.md

       <p>The suggested answer based on the Google OR tools is </p>
       <p><strong>New York -> Boston -> Chicago -> Minneapolis -> Denver -> Salt Lake City ->
       Seattle -> San Francisco -> Los Angeles -> Phoenix -> Houston -> Dallas -> St Louis -> New York</strong> which gives the total distance of 7293 miles which is also the minimal tour length.</p>
+      <p>The GA however does not obtain this solution.
+It does however, generate a high quality solution really quick.</p>
     </div>
   </div>
   <div>